AbhimanyuTak/cbh-project/Ticket_Breakdown.md

 Tasks
 - Add an option on the Facility's dashboard or internal dashboards to attach their custom key
 - Build an uploader to accept CSV files in case of bulk mapping
-- Create additional API to power bulk uploading
+- Create additional API to power bulk uploading efficiently for large files

 TICKET 4 (LOW Effort)